 Some years ago I stayed for work in Rome for about 2 months, which were very special times.
-You can never get bored in Rome and not even 2 months (ok, only the weekends out of which some I’ve spent in other beautiful Italian cities) are enough to see and experience everything in the città eterna.
+You can never get bored in Rome and not even 2 months (ok, only the weekends out of which some I’ve spent in other beautiful Italian cities) are enough to see and experience everything in the città Eterna.

 But even though you can always find a lot of things to do in Rome, it never hurts to take a trip outside of town and my favorite one was my Rome to Tivoli day trip!